snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 * Detecting deletions of data.
 * The incremental refresh found errors, and failed.
-* ACLs were modified.
+* ACLs (Access Control Lists) were modified.
 * Crawl rules were modified.
-* The schema for the connection has been updated.
+* The schema for the connection was updated.

 With an **Incremental refresh**, the search engine can process and index only the items that were created or modified since the last successful crawl.
 As a result, not all the data in the content source is reindexed.
 Incremental refreshes work best to detect content, metadata, and other updates.

 > [!NOTE]
 > Incremental crawls do not currently support processing of updates to **permissions**.

-Incremental refreshes are much faster than full refreshes because unchanged items aren't processed.
+Incremental refreshes are faster than full refreshes because unchanged items aren't processed.
 However, if you choose to run incremental refreshes, you still need to run full refreshes periodically to maintain correct data sync between the content source and the search index.

 ### Crawl Scheduling